6 Consulting Frameworks for Small Business (Guide + Worksheets)

 Depending on the element you are looking to evaluate, here are some sample questions you might ask:

 - Strategy: Is there a clear vision along with goals that drive the organization?
-Are these shared among staff?
+Are these shared among your entire team?

 - Structure: How are the functions and roles of departments and units organized?
 What are the roles and responsibilities?
 Does the structure support strategic and organizational goals?

 - System: Do HR, financial, and technological systems support objectives?
-Are these monitoring and evaluation systems?
+Are there monitoring and evaluation systems in place?

 - Style: What is the management style?
 What is the level of communication?
 How do managers spend their time?

-- Staff: Are staffing resources adequate?
+- Staffing: Are staffing resources adequate?
 How effectively is the staff being used?
 What is the level of staff motivation?

 - Skills: What are the organization’s core capabilities?
 What are they best at doing?
 Are there opportunities for training or knowledge sharing?